-When I saw the Priceless movie come up in my review queue I wondered what an inspirational film “shining a light into the dark world of human trafficking” would reveal.
+When I saw the Priceless movie come up in my review queue I had a question.
+I wondered what an inspirational film “shining a light into the dark world of human trafficking” would reveal.
 I mean, how do you do that?

 Dubbed a romantic drama, Priceless follows James Stevens (Grammy-award winning singer Joel Smallbone from For King and Country) on a red-eye delivery with a mysterious package.
 Sketchy.
 Stevens is troubled, complicated, and in over his head.
 He realizes this once he hears crying coming from the back of his delivery truck.
 What are those girls doing back there?
 Now what does he do?

-As Stevens bonds with his delivery he’s faced with an impossible choice: deliver the girls to their destination (where they’re expecting to work as domestics to pay off their father’s debt) or…or what?
+As Stevens bonds with his delivery he’s faced with an impossible choice.
+Either deliver the girls to their destination (where they’re expecting to work as domestics to pay off their father’s debt) or….
+Or what?
 So he drops them off.

 The problem is, in his heart he knows what’s going on and compassion compels him to do something.
 This is where things get gritty.
 Stevens, with the help of a new friend, dives in headfirst trying to save the girls.
 He doesn’t know what he’s doing, he doesn’t know what he’ll do next, but he is driven—to the point of risking relationships with his family.